 I got into Roma on a Sunday, Day#13, as it were.
 After check-in, the proprietress explained the Metro system and how I could get to the Vatican if I wanted a chance to see the pope.
 I took a nap instead.
 View the pope?
 Um, have you seen the guys they elect pope?
 I'll pass.
 A long time ago these guys created a religious profession based on their inability to get laid (rightly so) and they called it a vow of celibacy.
 From the same country that elects porn stars to congress, no less.
 Talk about a disconnect.
 Pope Francis only perpetuates the line of scary grandpas in the papacy.
 Sorry, I'll get some shut-eye and repent.

 After my recovery slumber, I headed towards the Colisseum on foot twisting my map of the city this way and that.
 So many interesting things on that walk so new to me yet so old.
-Pic#1 shows the Colisseum in all its ur-glory.
-This was the only section not blocked by scaffolding and cranes but I’m also a sucker for framing my shots with the moon.
+The first pic shows the Colisseum in all its ur-glory.
+This was the only section not blocked by scaffolding and cranes but I’m also a sucker for framing my shots with the moon (or its shading).

 A lot of construction going on and still everything is a ruin (get it?) except the capital of course (pic#2) which is gleaming white… and under construction.

-The capital is pretty damn impressive but between the two the street performers stole the show (pic#3).
+The capital is pretty damn impressive but between the two the street performers stole the show.

 I wanted to ask how they choose who gets to be on top but they didn't have much of a sense of humor (or any other expression) and their handlers stood close by demanding money of anyone who approached with a camera.
 Hence, the long distance shot through the crowd.